2021 Median Income Limits for Bankruptcy Means Test

 - Each additional person: $9,000

 First, this is not rigid.
 Just because someone earns less than the 2021 median income, it’s not certain they qualify for Chapter 7.
-Also, if someone earns over the California median income, it doesn’t mean they’re ineligible.
+Also, if someone earns over the California numbers for their household size, it doesn’t mean they’re ineligible.
 This is just the starting point on a very long form.
 An experienced bankruptcy attorney can help someone who is over the median complete the bankruptcy means test and still file Chapter 7 in many situations.

 Don’t fret if your income doesn’t make the cut; there’s still an option.
 Pay back a portion of your debt while freezing interest from accruing.
 Also, you get peace of mind by preventing lawsuits and wage garnishment.
 This is better than debt consolidation, and is called Chapter 13.
 And yes, it’s even better than paying minimums, since by just paying minimums you’ll never get out of debt.

 Finally, bookmark this page and return often.
 While these numbers took effect on May 15, 2021 they will change again, especially with the coronavirus making the economy’s status uncertain.
 Chances are the California median income numbers will drop before December 2021.
-This will make it harder to qualify for Chapter 7.
+Update: the DOJ announced it won’t be adjusting the median income limits until Spring 2022.
+If this happens, it will make it harder to qualify for Chapter 7.

 So, you may not want to wait to file a bankruptcy.
 Or maybe you do.
 Strategy is a big part of what I do.
 Let’s figure out your best option.